iotaledger/hornet/docs/post_installation/post_installation.md

 ```

 ## Dashboard
 There is an admin dashboard available in Hornet (on port 8081) and it is enabled by default.
+It provides some useful information regarding the node, its internal activity and its resources, such as memory, peers, transactions per second rate, etc.

 However it is not listening to incoming requests from a public traffic to prevent access from a malicious actor.
 It is listening only to requests from `localhost` by default.